top of page

 Patrick came to Alfajiri in 2020, a small and withdrawn boy living on the streets.
 He had little hope and struggled with substance use.
 After being guided through two rehabilitation programs and introduced to a mechanics course, it became clear that his true passion lay elsewhere—art.

 When he first walked into the Alfajiri centre, Patrick insisted, “I can’t paint.”
-But after being encouraged to try, and exploring the works of Vincent van Gogh, something clicked.
+But after being encouraged to try, and exploring the works of artists such as Vincent van Gogh, something clicked.
 He created his first painting—a bold, vibrant vase of red flowers.
 That moment marked a turning point.

 Since then, Patrick has become one of Alfajiri’s most prolific artists.
-His work is expressive, thoughtful, and full of color.
+His work is expressive, thoughtful, and full of color, movement, nature and life.
 He is now a professional painter, represented in local and international collections, and has exhibited at the National Museum of Kenya.
 Patrick credits painting with helping him leave street life and addiction behind.

 • Instagram